Geology Determines Destiny

 ---------------------------------------

-We joined several skiers who took us to the steep back side of Bruneau Dunes State Park, for some sand skiing on the biggest stationary sand dune in North America.
+We joined several skiers who took us to the steep back side of Bruneau Dunes for some sand skiing on North America's tallest single-structured sand dune.

 We hiked cross country with several expert kayakers to their favorite white water, in the Owyhee Mountains.
 They made the Class IV Succor Creek runs look relatively easy, partly because the big rocks they were gliding over were slippery polished rhyolite, from ancient volcanic eruptions.